 In a bid to increase efficiency and reduce costs, wind turbine developers have produced a number of interesting, and perhaps radical, designs for new turbines, as well as further developed the capabilities of conventional models.
-This pattern of innovation has examined areas such as materials design, aerodynamics, rotor size and form and durability.
+This pattern of innovation has examined areas such as materials design, aerodynamics, rotor size and form, and durability.
 Here are six of the more interesting designs to have appeared recently.

-Vortex Bladeless wind turbine
+1. Vortex Bladeless wind turbine

 Vortex Bladeless is a company that has developed a bladeless wind turbine that it says has the potential to be more efficient, less visually intrusive and safer for wildlife, particularly birds, than conventional turbines.
 The RSPB and the Campaign to Protect Rural England (CPRE), both vocal critics of the wind industry, have welcomed the new turbine, which contains no moving parts and is virtually noiseless while also reducing vibration.

-Dutch tech firm The Archimedes has developed the Liam F1 Urban Wind Turbine for domestic use, generating as much as 80 percent energy from wind while also being considerably quieter than conventional turbines, compact and affordable.
+Dutch tech firm The Archimedes has developed the Liam F1 Urban Wind Turbine for domestic use, generating as much as 80 percent energy from the wind while also being considerably quieter than conventional turbines, compact and affordable.
 It can also capture wind energy from multiple directions.
 The turbine features a front-facing rotor but is designed along the lines of the Archimedes screw pump which was used in Ancient Greece to pump water.

-The Venturi Effect is a phenomenon that occurs when a fluid flowing through a pipe is forced through a narrow section, thereby resulting in a decrease in pressure and increase in velocity.
+The Venturi Effect is a phenomenon that occurs when a fluid flowing through a pipe is forced through a narrow section, thereby resulting in a decrease in pressure and an increase in velocity.
 The wind is then delivered to the turbine/generators and converted into electricity.
 The technology utilizes current turbines and rotors but brings them down to ground level, enabling easier and cheaper operation and maintenance.

-This is actually a type of rotor blade that can be used in both wind turbines and marine energy devices, developed by a company called Whalepower, whose founder, Dr Frank E. Fish, noticed that humpback whales use strange bumps on the leading edge of their fins to utilize the fluid dynamics of their marine environment.
+This is actually a type of rotor blade that can be used in both wind turbines and marine energy devices, developed by a company called Whalepower, whose founder, Dr. Frank E. Fish, noticed that humpback whales use strange bumps on the leading edge of their fins to utilize the fluid dynamics of their marine environment.
 The company created versions of these bumps on the leading edge of its rotors to overcome the limitations of fluid dynamics.
-This in turn increases efficiency performance and reliability while also reducing noise.
+This, in turn, increases efficiency performance and reliability while also reducing noise.

 The 2.5-120 wind turbine is a conventional model designed for high performance, reliability and availability and building on the performance of its predecessors.
-The turbine features a 120-meter rotor with single-blade pitch control incorporating the latest enhancements in load management controls, low acoustic emissions, efficient electrical power conversion and robust performance.
+The turbine features a 120-meter rotor with single-blade pitch control incorporating the latest enhancements in load management controls, low acoustic emissions, efficient electrical power conversion, and robust performance.

-The company focused its development on the global requirement for localized generation, both on-grid and off-grid, for high yield and competitive costs with regard to local grid supply.
+The company focused its development on the global requirement for a localized generation, both on-grid and off-grid, for high yield and competitive costs with regard to local grid supply.
 The prototype DW61 was recently installed in Lelystad, The Netherlands, and the company is expecting the first units to be deployed in the third quarter of 2016.